-- (2) The persons who may be named in a family assistance order are - (a) any parent of the child; - (b) any person with whom the child is living or in whose favour a contact order is in force with respect to the child; or - (c) the child. - (3) The court may not make a family assistance order unless - (a) it is satisfied that the circumstances of the case are exceptional; and - (b) it has obtained the consent of every person to be named in the order other than the child. - (4) A family assistance order may direct - to take such steps as may be so specified with a view to enabling the officer concerned to be kept informed of the address of any person named in the order and to be allowed to visit any such person.
+- (2) The persons who may be named in a family assistance order are - (a) any parent of the child; - (b) any person with whom the child is living or in whose favour a contact order is in force with respect to the child; or - (c) the child. - (3) The court may not make a family assistance order unless - (a) it is satisfied that the circumstances of the case are exceptional; and - (b) it has obtained the consent of every person to be named in the order other than the child. - (4) A family assistance order may direct - (a) the person named in the order; or - (b) such of the persons named in the order as may be specified in the order, to take such steps as may be so specified with a view to enabling the officer concerned to be kept informed of the address of any person named in the order and to be allowed to visit any such person.